Terms and Conditions

 You may cancel your subscription at any time.
 Cancellation however will only take place at the end of the subscription period you selected.
 You can cancel your subscription in your account via our site.
 Should you choose to cancel your subscription prior to the end of it’s period a refund will not be processed for any reason, unless there is an applicable reason to do so, to the discretion of Younify CIC.

-Our site allows individuals to donate money to any of the charities, community interest companies or social enterprises listed on our site (“Not for profit”).
-Each Not for profit has authorised Younify CIC to facilitate the collection of donations on its behalf.
-Not for profit are listed on the site at our discretion.
-However we do not accept responsibility for the activities of the Not for profit.
-A Not for profit must have the appropriate authorisation, permit or licence to operate as a charity, community interest company or social enterprise, as required by the local laws of the territory it operates in.
+Our site allows individuals to donate money to any of the charities, community interest companies or social enterprises listed on our site (“good cause”).
+Each good cause has authorised Younify CIC to facilitate the collection of donations on its behalf.
+Good causes are listed on the site at our discretion.
+However we do not accept responsibility for the activities of the good cause.
+A good cause must have the appropriate authorisation, permit or licence to operate as a charity, community interest company or social enterprise, as required by the local laws of the territory it operates in.
 Younify CIC reserves the right to withdraw this service at any time.

 As soon as you confirm to us through the Younify CIC website that you wish to proceed with your donation we will use Stripe Payments UK Ltd (“Stripe”), a third party payment service provider, to process the transaction.
 All donation transactions, the storing of financial data and the transfer of funds is managed entirely by Stripe.
 Users will be subject to Stripe’s Terms and Conditions https://stripe.com/GB/checkout/legal.
 Younify CIC does not hold or transfer funds, nor stores your payment card details on our system.

-Once your credit or debit card provider approves the transaction, Stripe will arrange the transfer of funds to the selected Not for profit in accordance with its standard terms and practices.
+Once your credit or debit card provider approves the transaction, Stripe will arrange the transfer of funds to the selected good cause in accordance with its standard terms and practices.
 You will then receive confirmation of your donation by email.

-If Stripe are unable to complete the transfer of your payment to your nominated Not for profit or we feel it is not appropriate to pass on the donation (for example, if the charity is de-registered by the Charity Commission) then we will contact you, and arrange a return of the funds to you in full.
+If Stripe are unable to complete the transfer of your payment to your nominated good cause or we feel it is not appropriate to pass on the donation (for example, if the charity is de-registered by the Charity Commission) then we will contact you, and arrange a return of the funds to you in full.
 If we are unable to contact you then Younify CIC, at its discretion, will select an appropriate, alternative charity to pass the donation or payment to.

 Donations can only be cancelled if you contact us directly at email@example.com within 24 hours after you authorise it on our site.
-If we receive a cancellation request from you after the donation has been allocated to the Not for profit, we may be unable to cancel it (or refund the money) as the donation will be on its way to the Not for profit at that stage.
-Once the Not for profit has received the donation, you will need to contact the Not for profit directly if you wish to make a refund request.
+If we receive a cancellation request from you after the donation has been allocated to the good cause, we may be unable to cancel it (or refund the money) as the donation will be on its way to the good cause at that stage.
+Once the good cause has received the donation, you will need to contact the good cause directly if you wish to make a refund request.
 Where we do cancel a payment for you, we may charge you for the costs that we have incurred in processing your payment.

 Use of your donation

-Younify CIC does not warrant that your donations will be used for any particular purpose and is not responsible for any dissatisfaction you may have regarding the Not for profit’s use of any donation you may make through the site, or for any misuse or non-use of such donations by the Not for profit.
-After donations are made, all further dealings are solely between the donor and the Not for profit.
+Younify CIC does not warrant that your donations will be used for any particular purpose and is not responsible for any dissatisfaction you may have regarding the good cause’s use of any donation you may make through the site, or for any misuse or non-use of such donations by the good cause.
+After donations are made, all further dealings are solely between the donor and the good cause.

-Please note that Not for profits reserve the right to use your donation at their discretion.
+Please note that good causes reserve the right to use your donation at their discretion.
 They will use your donation for any purpose in accordance with their own rules.
 Younify CIC cannot guarantee that funds will be earmarked for a particular appeal.
-If you want your donation to be considered for a specific purpose or for a particular appeal you should contact the Not for profit directly through our messaging functionality.
+If you want your donation to be considered for a specific purpose or for a particular appeal you should contact the good cause directly through our messaging feature.

 Younify CIC Fees